BulgariaPHP/glagol-dsl-docs/tutorial_entities.rst

 First Entity
 ============
 One the most fundamental patterns of enterprise software nowadays is the Entity.
-Entity is simply an object that is used to persist data and state during runtime.
-Furthermore, entities are usually distinguished by some form of identity.
-For example, in the case with a relational database table, an entity can be identified by a primary key field and its value.
+In general, an entity is simply an object that is used to persist data and state during runtime.
+Moreover, entities are usually distinguished by some form of identity.
+For example, in the case with a relational database table an entity can be identified by a primary key field and its value.

 Glagol DSL supports a built-in syntax declaration for entities that can be automatically bundled with database tables.
 Generally speaking, the purpose of having a built-in language structure for entities is to hide the underlying application logic from the developer and bring the focus on the entity as a business item itself.